 A new approach to light bulbs is an LED-based smart bulb that can be controlled by a smartphone app or a hub.
 You can turn them on and off remotely via apps, control them with your voice, or set automated home lighting schedules to suit your lifestyle.
 These bulbs are compact, bright, have color representation and the prices are affordable starting from $8.

 There are actually more types of light bulbs than those described in our article.
 However, these are the most popular for interior lighting.
 Choosing the right light bulb is all in all a matter of preference and savings.
 You can try different light options in home design apps that help create realistic 3D projects.
-One of such apps is Live Home 3D for iOS, Mac and Windows.
+One of such apps is Live Home 3D for iPhone, iPad, Mac and Windows devices.